jwworth/jakeworth/content/blog/essays-on-programming-i-think-about-a-lot.md

 ---

-[XY Problem](http://xyproblem.info/).
-When you're asking for programming help from someone, start by easing them into your situation, stating the problem, your assumptions, and what you've tried and learned.
-Give them the chance to poke holes in your logic.

-> Remember that if your diagnostic theories were accurate, you wouldn't be asking for help right?

----

 Jon Evans, [Why The New Guy Can’t Code](https://techcrunch.com/2011/05/07/why-the-new-guy-cant-code/).
 The truth of this argument has confirmed itself to me over and over again.
 I think that I